IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   metadata sneaking into checksum results.
 - Run `scripts/offline_doctor.py` before packaging to verify Python, pip, Poetry, Docker, and wheelhouse readiness without mutating the repository.
+- Run `scripts/ci/verify-lfs.sh` to confirm that all Git LFS pointers are hydrated before invoking the orchestrator (the script attempts a fix and fails fast if artefacts remain missing).